adlynadika/GroupA_Section01/README.md

 The objective of the hospital management system website is to provide a comprehensive, user-friendly platform that efficiently manages hospital operations.
 It offers features such as a dynamic home page, secure user authentication, seamless patient registration, easy appointment scheduling, integrated billing and payment systems, organized medical records management, doctor and pharmacy management, and a feedback and rating system to enhance patient satisfaction.
 This system aims to improve healthcare service delivery, optimize administrative tasks, and foster effective communication between patients, doctors, and hospital staff.

-## 2.1 Simplify the Registration Process
+## 2.1 Easy Appointment and Patient Registration

-Give students access to an intuitive registration portal so they may sign up for classes.
+Simplifies the process for patients to register and schedule appointments, reducing wait times and improving convenience.

-## 2.2 Fasten Booking Process
+## 2.2 Organized Medical Records and Billing

-Save time and smoothen the booking processes without needing to go to the place and students can book and adjust schedules anytime and anywhere they like.
+Keeps patient records and billing information in one place, making it easier for staff to manage and for patients to pay their bills.

-## 2.3 Flexible Scheduling
+## 2.3 Efficient Communication Between Patients and Staff

-Provide students with the ability to swiftly schedule available times, and provide tutors the ability to oversee and validate these reservations.
+Facilitates smooth communication between doctors and hospital staff, ensuring better coordination and quicker response times.

 # 3. FEATURES AND FUNCTIONALITIES OF THE PROPOSED WEB APPLICATION